How to become an electrician

 What are the qualifications to be an electrician in the UK?

 If you live in the UK and you want to be a fully-qualified electrician, you will either need a Level 3 Technical & Vocational Qualification or an Electrical NVQ Level 3 Diploma.
-A university degree is not needed to be an electrician.

 You will need to learn the basics and gain a bit of electrical experience before you go for an advanced qualification.
 If you're wondering what qualifications does an electrician need and you'd like to gain all the necessary qualifications to be an electrician, Access Training's Premier Electrical Course is designed for novices who wish to become fully-qualified electricians in the shortest possible timeframe.